pellst/imp_msstudio_init/IMPort_on_Cedar_tut.md

 ```

 #compute canada will purge files older than 60days in the /scratch area.

 #purge and re-deploy as required
+#rm -rf anaconda

+#it is helpful once you have a good install on CEDAR to take a snapshot and download it for later usage

+#tar -czvf anaconda_imp2_12_0_baselineA.tar.gz  ./anaconda/

+##at a later point when you want that image refreshed you can restore from the snapshot

+#tar -xzvf cedar_anaconda_imp2_12_0_baselineA.tar.gz

 todo: End with an example of getting some data out of the system or using it for analysis